williammunn/tennis/README.md

 # Tennis
-This repository features a models and code for simulating tennis matches and tournaments.
+This repository features models and code for simulating tennis matches and tournaments.
+Feel free to use it for your analysis!